BenB-01/Software_Quality/README.md

 ## 💡 Usage
 REST-RCE can be used via a command line interface.

-**Powershell/Bash**

-    python main.py <path_to_config_file>
+As long as you are somewhere in the project's directory, the tool can be run via:

+    poetry run rest_rce <path_to_config_file>

 After this command, the REST-RCE server will be started and the configuration file will be loaded.
 The server will listen for incoming post requests at http://127.0.0.1:8000/execute-tool/ and execute the tool as defined in the configuration file with the input parameters given in the request.
+To make this command work, make sure that you have [poetry](README.md#poetry) and the projects dependencies installed.

+### 🔧 Parameters

+REST-RCE can be run with various different parameters.
+To check the options in the command line run:

+    poetry run rest_rce --help

+#### Required parameters:
+- 'config_file_path':
+  - type=str
+  - Relative or absolute path to the configuration file of the tool that you want to execute using REST-RCE.
+  - Can be passed without explicitly writing 'config_file_path' before the input.

+#### Optional parameters:
+- '-t' or '--timeout':
+  - type=float
+  - Time after which the command script should terminate if it did not execute successfully already.
+  - default=None

+- '-r', '--request_limit':
+  - type=int
+  - Request limit for parallel processes.
+If it is reached, further post requests will be denied.
+  - default=10

 ## ❓ Detailed setup information